General Overview

 Rooftop Unit (RTU)

-A roof mounted packaged system that provides heating, cooling and ventilation and supplies air directly to the space below it or into a set of ducts.
+A roof-mounted packaged system that provides heating, cooling, and ventilation while supplying air directly to a space below or into a set of ducts.

 Induction Unit (non-fan powered)